x3dom/pipeline/README.md

 First, install requirements:

-    pip install -r requirements.txt
+    $ pip install -r requirements.txt

 Then you should be able to run the development server by issuing the following command:

-    python manage.py runserver
+    $ python manage.py runserver

 Point your browser to http://localhost:5000.
 The Application will not work properly at this point, but the home page should be rendered.
-So press Ctrl-C to exit.
+Press Ctrl-C to exit for now.

 Installing Instant Reality